rubenasplund/GPS-Tracker-Device/README.md

 The purpose for this project is to make a GPS tracker device which tracks position and movement patterns on animlas or things.
 Then sends the position data through lora.

+## Areas of expertise

+- Ruben will do the software
+- Simon Will do the hardware

 ## Dependencies
 - Install rust [https://rustup.rs/](https://rustup.rs/)